OTBProject/OTBDocs/docs/tutorial-setup.md

 ### Finding Your Installation Directory

 After running the bot once, it will have set up a directory to store data for the bot.
-You can open this directory by selecting `File > Open Installation Directory`.
+You can open this directory by selecting the menu option `File > Open Installation Directory`.

 After this point, all paths will be denoted with reference to the `.otbproject` installation directory.
 It is assumed that you have already determined that directory's location.